syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 ![Recurrence exception dates in WPF Scheduler](DaysView_Images/adding-Timebasis_Recurrenceexceptiondates.png)

-`SpecialTimeRegion` in Date basis by setting value of `CanMergeAdjacentRegions` is false.
+The `SpecialTimeRegion` in Date basis by setting the value of `CanMergeAdjacentRegions` is false.

 ![Recurrence exception dates in WPF Scheduler](DaysView_Images/adding-Datebasis_Recurrenceexceptiondates.png)